 Several businesses, city councils and other governmental institutions across the country have taken stances for and against the act for a variety of reasons.
 Some of those stances are driven by politics, some by security and others by fear.

 "You have to be able to do this without the government looking over your shoulder," said Rich Van Castle, owner of three Bay Books stores in the East Bay.
 "It is very important.
-I wouldn't want the government coming in here and saying 'What did he read or did she read?'"

 Van Castle is just one of many independent and corporate booksellers across the country who have been fighting one of most controversial measures of the act, Section 215, which gives federal authorities access to customers' book, medical and library records, while establishing a gag order to prevent anyone involved from commenting on the case.